cgrade/binary_trees/README.md

 # 0x1D C - Binary trees :pencil2:

-> C is a powerful general-purpose programming language.
-It can be used to develop software like operating systems, databases, compilers, and so on.
-This projects covers the concepts of binary trees!
-This was a project done with the contribution of my peer in many other SWE projects  [Jorge Zafra](https://github.com/jorgezafra94/) Kudos!

-At the end of this project, We were able to undesrtand these questions:
+At the end of this project, I was able to undesrtand these questions:

 * What is a binary tree
 * What is the difference between a binary tree and a Binary Search Tree